$\Lambda_c \to \Lambda^*(1520)$ form factors from lattice QCD and improved analysis of the $\Lambda_b \to \Lambda^*(1520)$ and $\Lambda_b \to \Lambda_c^*(2595,2625)$ form factors: Lambdac to Lambda*(1520) form factors

 where the factors

 describe the dependence on the pion mass and lattice spacing (we set $f_{\pi}=132\,\text{MeV}$, $\Lambda=300\,\text{MeV}$).
+This functional form corresponds to the lowest nontrivial order in an expansion in the light-quark mass $m_{u,d}\propto m_\pi^2$ and the lattice spacing (as discussed at the beginning of Sec.~\ref{sec:latticeparams}, the strange and charm quark masses are already tuned accurately to their physical values on each ensemble, requiring no extrapolation).
+The use of the chirally symmetric domain-wall action for the light and strange quarks, and of a nonperturbatively tuned relativistic-heavy-quark action \cite{Aoki:2012xaa} for the charm quark ensure the absence of $\mathcal{O}(a)$ discretization errors, except for the effects of the incomplete improvement of the $c\to s$ current.
+Systematic uncertainties from this incomplete improvement and from neglected higher-order or nonanalytic terms are estimated by varying the fit form, as discussed later in this section.

 By construction, $L_n^f=1$ in the physical limit $a=0$, $m_{\pi}=m_{\pi,\rm phys}=135\:{\rm MeV}$, such that only the parameters $a_n^f$ (along with the constant pole massses) are needed to describe the form factors in that limit.
 No priors are used for the parameters $a_n^f$, while Gaussian priors with central values 0 and widths 10 are used for the coefficients $C_n^{f}$ and $D_n^{f}$, following Refs.~\cite{Meinel:2020owd,Meinel:2021rbm}.
-To ensure that the physical-limit form factors satisfy the endpoint relations of Sec.~\ref{sec:endpointrelationsJ32}, we further augment the $\chi^2$ function by adding the term
+To ensure that the physical-limit form factors satisfy the endpoint relations of Sec.~\ref{sec:endpointrelationsJ32}, we eliminate the following $a_0^f$ parameters using Eqs.~(\ref{eq:J32qsqrmaxconstraintfirst})-(\ref{eq:J32qsqrmaxconstraintlast}),

-where $C_i$, $i=1,2,...,11$, are the functions of the physical-limit form factors at $q^2=0$ or $q^2_{\rm max}$ that need to vanish (expressed in terms of the fit parameters $a_n^f$), and $\epsilon$ is a width that determines how sharply we enforce the constraints.
-Some of the functions $C_i$ also depend on the baryon masses, and we use the experimental values there.
-We set $\epsilon$ much smaller than the statistical uncertainties of the form factors.

-The nominal fit yields $\chi^2/{\rm dof}\approx 1.2$, which would drop to $\chi^2/{\rm dof}\approx 0.90$ when disabling the endpoint constraints.
-The values of the physical-limit parameters are given in the first three columns of Table \ref{tab:LcLStarFFparams}, and the full covariance matrix is available as a supplemental file.
-Plots of the fits are shown in Figs.~\ref{fig:LcLstarVA} and \ref{fig:LcLstarT}.
-The endpoint relations at $q^2=q^2_{\rm max}$ (where $w=1$) translate to particularly simple relations among the parameters $a_0^f$ that can be used to eliminate several of these parameters.
-This could have been done already when performing the fit, but for ease of implementation we choose to do it afterwards.
-That is, we express a selected set of redundant parameters in terms of the fit results for the other parameters using the endpoint relations (\ref{eq:J32qsqrmaxconstraintfirst})-(\ref{eq:J32qsqrmaxconstraintlast}),